ioof-holdings/redux-subspace/packages/redux-subspace-observable/docs/Usage.md

 ## Epic Middleware

-In order for `redux-observable` middleware to work, it must only be applied to the root store and not to every subspace.
-You can use the [`applyToRoot` utility](/docs/advanced/middleware/README.md#applyToRoot) yourself, but `redux-subspace-observable` provides a middleware that does that for you:
+In order for `redux-observable` to work with `redux-subspace` you must use the `createEpicMiddleware` function from the `redux-subspace-observable` package instead of the default one.
+This allows `redux-subspace` to intercept `subspaced` epics to provide the extra bits it needs to work.

 ```javascript
 import { createStore } from 'redux'